Santos FC: The 90s and little success: 1995–2002

 In the 1990s Santos won only two tiles: the Rio – São Paulo Tournament in 1997 and the Copa CONMEBOL in 1998.
-In the final of the national Championship of 1995, Santos faced Botafogo, but could not beat the team from Rio de Janeiro the Santos's stars in 1995.
+In the final of the national Championship of 1995, Santos faced Botafogo, but could not beat the team from Rio de Janeiro.

 The new chairman Marcelo Teixeira, son of former chairman Milton Teixeira, tried to prepare Santos for domination in the 21st century.
 No expense was spared to build a complete squad, with names as Freddy Rincón, Marcelinho Carioca, Edmundo, Márcio Santos, Carlos Germano, Valdo and Carlos Galván.
 Those big names could not translate their reputation into excellence on the pitch, resulting in a runner-up and a semi-final loss in the state championships of 2000 and 2001.
 In the national league Santos performed sub-par, with an 18th place in 2000 and a 15th in 2001.

 The renewed Peixe: 2002–2008

 In 2002, after being in a severe financial crisis, Santos let go of high-profile players and focused at their youth squads for reinforcements, aiming to avoid relegation.
 Bringing in low cost players like André Luís (loan return from Fluminense), Maurinho (Etti-Jundiaí), Júlio Sérgio (Comercial-SP), Alberto (Rio Branco), and promoting Alex, Robinho and Diego from the youth setup, all of those seven players would become starters under new head coach Emerson Leão, along Elano, Paulo Almeida, Léo and Renato.

 In a more than reasonable campaign Santos finished eighth in the regular season and thus qualified for the play-offs.
 Eliminating São Paulo (and its young duo Kaká and Luís Fabiano) in the quarter-finals, the club faced Grêmio in the semi-finals.
 After a 3–0 victory at the Vila Belmiro, they went through the final even after a 0–1 away loss.

-With Robinho and Diego as the most important of Meninos da Vila, Corinthians was beaten in both of the final legs and thus Santos conquered its seventh national championship.
+With Robinho and Diego as the most important of Meninos da Vila', Corinthians was beaten in both of the final legs and thus Santos conquered its seventh national championship.
 The pedalada, one of the most disseminated tricks nowadays, was popularized by Robinho in the final match.

 In 2003, Santos finished in second position in the first ever Brazilian national championship without a post-season play-off to determine the champion.
 The next year, however Santos returned to glory.
 In a year where fans felt their team was being intentionally hampered by referees, lost the right to play in its own stadium on various occasions and the kidnapping of Robinho's mother, Santos had an impressive campaign.
 Only two matches before the end of the competition, Santos was able to surpass Atlético Paranaense, who had been on top of the table for the majority of the season.
 In the last match Santos did not crumble and beat Vasco da Gama 2–1 for its eighth title.